-Check the spark plug wire to ensure it’s making good connection.
+Check the spark plug wire to ensure it’s making a good connection.
 Your spark plug must be gapped to the engine manufacturer’s specification.

-You can experience starting and running problems with a loose spark plug wire or incorrectly gapped spark plug.
+You can experience starting and running problems with a loose spark plug wire or an incorrectly gapped spark plug.

 Fix: Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulator.
 Replace with a new spark plug(s).
-Make sure the spark plugged is gapped correctly using a feeler gauge.
+Make sure the spark plug is gapped correctly using a feeler gauge.

 5. Plugged Cub Cadet Air Filter Causes Mower Not to Start

 The engine in your Cub Cadet requires air to run.
-If your air filter gets extremely dirty, it can starve the engine of air because air will not longer be able to pass through the filter.
+If your air filter gets extremely dirty, it can starve the engine of air because air will no longer be able to pass through the filter.
 A Cub Cadet engine that doesn’t get sufficient air will not start.

-When the air flow is blocked by your air filter the engine must find air to continue to run.
+When the airflow is blocked by your air filter the engine must find air to continue to run.
 It may begin to overheat and draw what air it can find from the crankcase which can cause extensive damage to the engine.

 Fix: Clean a paper air filter by removing it from the air filter housing.
 Take caution when removing it to ensure you are not dropping any loose dirt into the air intake.
 You will need to wipe out any remaining dirt in the housing with a clean dry cloth.

 Knock the excess dirt out of the filter by tapping it against a hard surface.
 Do not use an air compressor to clean the air filter.
 Once you have gotten as much dirt out of the filter as possible, hold it up to the light to see if you are able to see light shine through the paper.